IBM-EPBL/IBM-Project-44146-1660722589/README.md

 # Solution :
  We have created a web application that helps the user to add expenses on daily/monthly/yearly basis.Most importantly they can set limit for expenses amount.If the user exceeds they will get an email.The application has pie chart representations to show the expenses in daily/monthly/yearly basis.

+# note
-# Above submitted folders and files are our team work.
+Above submitted folders and files are our team work.
 We have submitted all the given tasks and templates to the best of our knowledge.